ramiro999/ramiro999/README.md

 - 🔭 I’m currently working on web and mobile development
 - 🌱 I’m currently learning JUnit and React Native
 - 👯 I’m looking to collaborate on open soruce
-- 📫 How to reach me: Instagram, Linkendin
+- 📫 How to reach me: Instagram, Linkedin
 - 😄 Pronouns: he/him